 The Company is a Nevada corporation incorporated in 1996.
 In 2013, the Company restructured its operations to focus on biotechnology.
-The Company acquired licenses from SG Austria to treat cancer and Austrianova Singapore to treat diabetes using the Cell-in-the-Box technology.
+The Company acquired licenses from SG Austria Pte.
+Ltd., a Singapore corporation ("SG Austria") to treat cancer and Austrianova Singapore Pte.
+Ltd., a Singapore corporation ("Austrianova Singapore") to treat diabetes using the Cell-in-the-Box technology.
 The restructuring resulted in the Company focusing all its efforts upon the development of a novel, effective and safe way to treat cancer and diabetes.
 In January 2015, the Company changed its name from Nuvilex, Inc. to PharmaCyte Biotech, Inc. to reflect the nature of its current business.
 In October 2021, the Company moved its headquarters from Laguna Hills, California to Las Vegas, Nevada.